What we do

 We build strong client relationships.
 At Jarvis McGee Rice, we pride ourselves on representing our clients with compassion, understanding, and strength.
 We recognize that personal injury litigation is a partnership between the lawyer and client and we work to maximize your recovery and the value of your claim.
 We have successfully resolved thousands of claims through negotiation and litigation, including claims related to soft tissue injuries, orthopaedic injuries, neurological injuries, chronic pain, brain injuries and fatalities.

-how we do it
+How we do it

 As a client of JMR Law, you access the full legal resources of our firm, including our extensive network of the top specialists and experts in the province.
 We work with the best experts in the fields of medicine, rehabilitation, engineering, accounting and economics to ensure that you receive full value for your claim.
 At JMR Law we deliver effective, responsive, and personalized legal representation.
 We operate on a contingency fee basis, meaning our clients pay no upfront legal fees.
 Our account is paid from the settlement proceeds.
 If you recover nothing, we take no fees.

 Johal v.
-Meyede, 2013 BCSC 2381
+Meyede 2015 BCSC 1070

-contact our team
+Contact our team

-recent blog posts
+Recent blog posts

 Following recent coverage in Lawyers Weekly, John Rice is quoted extensively in the latest issue of Recovery Personal Injury Magazine.
 The article, entitled Minor Considerations, Major Concerns, addresses the many challenges of representing infant litigants.
 In addition to the child’s participation in the court proceedings, assessing damages is a particularly lengthy and complex process.